March 28th marks the anniversary of the birth of someone I have come to call “one of the greatest Greek Americans”.

 But Skouras’ real legacy was in philanthropy.
 He single handedly saved millions of Greeks from starvation during the Second World War by organizing the Greek War Relief Association– a massive umbrella movement of thousands of Greek organizations that rallied together to raise hundreds of millions of dollars for Greek relief efforts during the massive starvation that followed the Nazi occupation.
 He also pulled his weight in Hollywood and had the entire nation behind the Greek War Relief effort.

-This first phase of this effort resulted in a new book by Dr. Ilias Chrissochoidis, whose research was funded by the Greek America Foundation.
+A book by Dr. Ilias Chrissochoidis, whose research was funded by the Greek America Foundation, tells the story of this amazing man.

 In times like these, when Greece faces the challenges and threats never before experienced in history, and when Greek America faces existential threats that threaten the very existence of a Greek American identity in this country, the life and example of people like Spyros Skouras are critical.